hydro-project/hydroscope/README.md

 A web-based interactive graph visualization and exploration library, well suited for exploring large directed graphs, especially those that have nested subgraph structure.

 Hydroscope was originally designed for visualizing [Hydro](https://hydro.run) dataflow graphs, which come with two distinct nested hierarchies: call stacks and runtime locations.
-However Hydroscope is not tightly coupled to Hydro and is configurable for use with any directed graph.
+However Hydroscope is not tightly coupled to Hydro and is configurable for use with any directed graph -- nested or flat.

 ## Features